There's something dying inside us, in this modern world saturated with speed and distractions.

 In that sense, it is more relevant than ever.

-Because our hearts want genuine relationships.
+Because our hearts want real relationships.

 And if you feel this call, perhaps, like me, you'll find it a home, a strength, a truth.